 If this threshold is met, Aspen would have six months after it becomes a 90% holder within which to give compulsory acquisition notices to the relevant Eureka Shareholders.
 A cash price must be set by Aspen and the compulsory acquisition notices must be accompanied by an independent expert's report and an objection form (noting that if legal proceedings are commenced, the onus is on Aspen to establish that its offer reflects fair value).
 The independent expert's report must set out whether the terms of the compulsory acquisition give a "fair value" for the Eureka Shares and the independent expert's reasons for forming that opinion.
-If the Eureka Shareholders with at least 10% of the Eureka Shares covered by the compulsory acquisition notice object to the acquisition before the end of the objection period (which must be at least one month), Aspen may apply to the Court for approval of the acquisition of the Eureka Shares in legal proceedings in relation to the compulsory acquisition must be borne by Aspen, unless the Court is satisfied that the relevant Eureka Shareholder acted improperly, vexatiously or otherwise unreasonably.
+If the Eureka Shareholders with at least 10% of the Eureka Shares covered by the compulsory acquisition notice object to the acquisition before the end of the objection period (which must be at least one month), Aspen may apply to the Court for approval of the acquisition of the Eureka Shares covered by the notice.
+Any costs incurred by a Eureka Shareholder who objects in legal proceedings in relation to the compulsory acquisition must be borne by Aspen, unless the Court is satisfied that the relevant Eureka Shareholder acted improperly, vexatiously or otherwise unreasonably.